Student Loan Forgiveness: What You Need to Know

 What if I can’t afford to pay even with loan forgiveness?

 For the borrowers, there’s no need to pay federal income tax on the student loan debt forgiven.
 Thanks to a provision in the American Rescue Plan Act, it’s possible that the borrowers have to pay state income tax on debt forgiven.
-There are a handful of states, may tax discharged debt if state legislative is not made beforehand.
+There are a handful of states, that may tax discharged debt if state legislation is not made beforehand.

-Moreover, the Biden administration has said, eligible borrowers who have received grants can automatically receive the additional debt relief.
+Moreover, the Biden administration has said, that eligible borrowers who have received grants can automatically receive the additional debt relief.

 Read More: